westlake-repl/PixelRec/README.md

-> :warning: **Caution**: It's prohibited to privately modify the dataset and offer secondary downloads.
+> :warning: **Caution**: It's prohibited to privately modify the dataset and then offer secondary downloads.
 If you've made alterations to the dataset in your work, you are encouraged to open-source the data processing code, so others can benefit from your methods.
 Or notify us of your new dataset so we can put it on this Github with your paper.

 **Note that this is an image recommendation dataset, if you need video information, please go to our MicroLens github https://github.com/westlake-repl/MicroLens, a large-scale micro-video recommendation dataset collected from a different platform.**